 Senior School students are also offered the opportunity to participate in the annual Ski Trip to Falls Creek.

 The Wellbeing Program, with its focus on resilience, includes a different and specific focus each week, evoking discussion at assemblies, Care Group and in other subject lessons.

 This multi layered approach is critical to developing young women to be successful and ready for the world at the conclusion of their studies at Mitcham Girls High School.

-Mitcham Girls High School cooperates with Unley and Urrbrae Agricultural High Schools to offer some SACE subjects across the three schools.
+Mitcham Girls High School cooperates with Unley High School and Urrbrae Agricultural High School to offer some SACE subjects across the three schools.
 This alliance enables us to offer our students access to the most comprehensive range of subjects available.
 Students who enrol in these subjects may have to travel to one of these schools to attend classes.

-At Year 11 and 12 some boys from Unley and Urrbrae may also come to Mitcham for some of their subjects.
+At Year 11 and 12 students from Unley and Urrbrae may also come to Mitcham for some of their subjects.

 In the Senior School, students study a wide range of subjects accredited by the SACE Board of South Australia.
 We maintain a strong academic focus, with the majority of our students completing the South Australian Certificate of Education (SACE) and many gaining outstanding results.
 More than 90% of our students usually follow tertiary pathways at the end of their secondary schooling.